comginxx/Roblox-Extension-Logger/README.md

 # Roblox-Extension-Logger

-Intuitive and fast chromium based extension logger.
+Intuitive and fast chromium based extension logger written in pure js.
+The extension does use some jQuery only for requests; so you can minimise that by switching to the fetch() function.

+## Publishing an extension
+You can learn how to publish an extension here: https://support.google.com/chrome/a/answer/2714278.
+Edit the manifest.json file if you want to personalize the extension.